OpenBCI/Documentation/docs/01GettingStarted/04-ECG Setup.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/EMG_Cyton_Setup.jpg?raw=true" width="60%">

-After making these connec tions, connect the Skintact sticky electrodes to the snap electrodes **prior to applying to the skin**.
+After making these connections, connect the Skintact sticky electrodes to the snap electrodes **prior to applying to the skin**.

 ## 2. Connect the electrodes to your muscles